 Enhanced Security Posture

 An SD-WAN solution needs to have integrated security.
 Otherwise, it’s just another connectivity option that unfortunately becomes an attack vector.
-When properly implemented, secure SD-WAN enables secure direct internet access.
+When properly implemented, secure SD-WAN enables private, secure and direct internet access.
 It’s critical that an SD-WAN solution can ensure consistent security at all edges, from flexible WAN edges to the cloud edge.

 History and Evolution of SD-WAN

-Modern SD-WAN technology evolved from earlier networking solutions like point-to-point (PPP) leased lines, frame relay, and MPLS.
+Modern SD networking and SD-WAN technology evolved from earlier networking solutions like point-to-point (PPP) leased lines, frame relay, and MPLS.
 PPP was the original mode for connecting multiple local area networks (LANs) before frame relay removed the need to buy and manage individual connecting links between various corporate locations.
-MPLS made more improvements by bringing previously separate functions such as voice, video, and data networking onto the same network using Internet Protocol (IP)-based technology.
+MPLS connection made more improvements by bringing previously separate functions such as voice, video, and data networking onto the same network using Internet Protocol (IP)-based technology.

 Fast-forward to the 2000s, and multiprotocol label switching (MPLS) came to popularity.
 MPLS soon overtook frame relay in popularity because of how it leverages Internet Protocol (IP)-based technology to bring previously separate functions such as voice, video, and data networking onto the same network.
 MPLS today is the most common technology in use for enterprise WANs, and is still held up for the reduced latency and quality of service (QoS) benefits it provides.